AlexSchmitz222/ArduinoESP32_WeatherStation/README.md

 - Support for BME280 aswell as BMP280

 # Important
-This repo is only for archival purposes.
-It is not actively maintained.
+This repo is for archival purposes only.
+**It is not actively maintained.**